wambua-iv/my-learning-notes/Golang/Go bits and bytes.md

-references types and in-built values use __value schematics__ to move data around in a program
-:wavy_dash: Avoid creating pointers to slices, channels or interface
+references types and in-built values use __value schematics__ to move data around in a program ▶️ Avoid creating pointers to slices, channels or interface

 _empty slices_